How to Sell Land on Facebook Marketplace - Listing a Property For Sale

 Alternatives to selling on Facebook

-A flat fee MLS listing is when the seller will pay a fee to a broker instead of a commission.
+A paid option that can have good results is a flat fee MLS listing.
+This is when the seller will pay a fee to a broker instead of a commission.
 The fee is paid upfront.
-This means that unlike a traditional listing arrangement the seller has a cost, even if the property doesn't sell.

 The main reason to list your real estate for sale on the MLS is exposure.
 The MLS is far-reaching because high-traffic websites like Zillow automatically publish MLS listings.
 If you don't take advantage of the MLS you're potentially missing out on buyers.

-To learn more about listing your real estate on the MLS without a realtor, see Should I list my land for sale on MLS?
+To learn more about listing your real estate on the MLS without a real estate agent, see Should I list my land for sale on MLS?